 In order for parents/guardians to stay informed of their child's grades, grades may be viewed online at www.ccs135.com (click on "Skyward").
 If you have any questions about on-line grades, please call the school at 533-7130.
 Reports will be sent home at mid-term and at the end of each quarter.
 A Parent-Teacher Conference is held in conjunction with the issuance of the first-quarter report card.
 Students who excel academically will be included in the honor roll listing each quarter.
-Any student receiving three (3) "F's" on their final grade will be retained.
+Any student receiving three (3) "F's" on their final grade will be retained provided documented interventions by the teacher have occurred.
 The grading scale is as follows:

 90-100 A

-80-89 В
+80-89 B

 70-79 C

 60-69 D

 59 & Below F